Sydney Metropolitan Bus Service Contracts: Region 5

+When the region was established in 2005, services were operated by incumbents Pleasure Tours and Punchbowl Bus Company.
+The Pleasure Tours routes were taken over by Punchbowl Bus Co on 10 July 2005.
+Punchbowl Bus Co successfully bid to retain the region with a new contract commencing on 1 July 2014.
+Eight years later, in December 2022, following another competitive tender process, Punchbowl Bus Co was unsuccessful in retaining the contract.
+U-Go Mobility was awarded a seven-year contract for region 10 which also consolidated region 5.
+Region 5 ceased to exist and U-Go Mobility took over bus services from Punchbowl Bus Co on 1 July 2023.

 Region 11

 Region 11 covered the Miranda, Cronulla, Bundeena area in the Sutherland Shire.
 Other principal suburbs were Caringbah and Kurnell.

-From 2005, services were operated by incumbent operators Caringbah Bus Service, Crowthers and Maianbar Bundeena Bus Service.
+When the region was established in 2005, services were operated by incumbent operators Caringbah Bus Service, Crowthers and Maianbar Bundeena Bus Service.
 Crowthers' routes were taken over by Veolia Transport on 1 January 2009.
 Region 11 was absorbed into Region 10 on 21 September 2009.

 Region 12

-Region 12 covers the Upper North Shore and Hornsby to Hawkesbury River area with a limited peak hour service extending to the Sydney CBD.
+Region 12 covered the Upper North Shore and Hornsby to Hawkesbury River area with a limited peak hour service extending to the Sydney CBD.
 Principal suburbs are Chatswood, Gordon, Hornsby, Berowra and Brooklyn.